Profiler781/IWinEnhanced/README.md

 ## Setup commands

     /iwin                             Current setup
-    /iwin charge <partySize>          Setup for Charge and Intercept /iwin sunder <priority>           Setup for Sunder Armor priority as DPS /iwin demo <toggle>               Setup for Demoralizing Shout /iwin dt <stance>                 Setup to allow stances with Defensive Tactics
+    /iwin charge <partySize>          Setup for Charge and Intercept.
+    /iwin sunder <priority>           Setup for Sunder Armor priority as DPS.
+    /iwin demo <toggle>               Setup for Demoralizing Shout.
+    /iwin dt <stance>                 Setup to allow stances with Defensive Tactics.
+    /iwin ragebuffer <number>         Setup to save 100% required rage for spells X seconds before the spells are used.
+    /iwin ragegain <number>           Setup to anticipate rage gain per second.
+Required rage will be saved gradually before the spells are used.

-partySize possible values: raid, group, solo, off. priority possible values: high, low, off. toggle possible values: on, off. stance possible values: battle, defensive, berserker.
+partySize possible values: raid, group, solo, off.

+priority possible values: high, low, off.

+toggle possible values: on, off.

+stance possible values: battle, defensive, berserker.

+number possible values: 0 or more.

 Example: /iwin charge group
 => Will setup charge usable in rotations while in group or solo.